skanda890/skanda890/README-adventure.md

         This repository serves as a test playground.
 It’s a place where experiments, code snippets, and ideas can be explored.
     </p>
     <p>
-    Keep <a href="https://github.com/skanda890"> skanda890's</a> adventure going by exploring their GitHub profile or seeing their other <a href="https://github.com/skanda890/skanda890/blob/HTML/README.md"> README file</a>.
-Who knows what other repositories await?
+    Keep <a href="https://github.com/skanda890"> skanda890's</a> adventure going by exploring their GitHub profile.
+They have another <a href="https://github.com/skanda890/skanda890/blob/main/README.md"> README file</a>, go check that too.
     </p>
 </body>
 </html>